Earth and Planetary Sciences

 Requirements of the Major

-B.S. degree program Majors in the B.S. program in Earth and Planetary Sciences choose from four tracks: Atmosphere, Ocean, and Climate; Environmental and Energy Geoscience; Paleontology and Geobiology; and Solid Earth Science.
-The tracks are suggested pathways to professional careers and major areas of research in earth and planetary sciences.
-Students may change tracks during their course of study with guidance from the DUS.
+B.S. degree program Majors in the B.S. program in Earth and Planetary Sciences choose from four concentrationss: Atmosphere, Ocean, and Climate; Environmental and Energy Geoscience; Paleontology and Geobiology; and Solid Earth Science.
+The concentrations are suggested pathways to professional careers and major areas of research in earth and planetary sciences.
+Students may change concentrations during their course of study with guidance from the DUS.

 Credit/D/Fail Courses taken Credit/D/Fail may not be applied to the prerequisites or to the requirements of the major.